To Reduce the Numbers of Law Enforcement Officers

 2. Shorter video tips (3-5 minutes) are produced and published for a national law enforcement audience also available on PoliceOne.com.

 3. Until June 2008, POSA published and distributed the POSA Journal of Tactics and Training, which compiled practical, forward-thinking material on the subject of law enforcement training and officer safety.
-To ensure broader distribution, we now regularly publish these same kinds of articles, also free to law enforcement, on PoliceOne.com.
+These are now available on our "Access our Training" page.

-POSA is a partner with the Rural Law Enforcement Technology Center, a program of the National Institute of Justice and the National Law Enforcement and Corrections Technology Center.
-Together, we distribute POSA training programs to law enforcement agencies across the United States.
+POSA partnered with the Rural Law Enforcement Technology Center, a program of the National Institute of Justice and the National Law Enforcement and Corrections Technology Center.
+Together, we distributed POSA training programs to law enforcement agencies across the United States.

 POSA and the Massachusetts Law Enforcement Firearms Instructors and Armorers Association have partnered to produce the Force-on-Force Simulation Instructor program.
 This course is approved by the Massachusetts Municipal Police Training Committee (the Massachusetts POST body.)
 MLEFIAA also sells DVDs of POSA programs for a nominal fee.